rancher/elemental-docs/docs/cloud-config-reference.md

 Note installation hooks are not applied as part of the [MachineRegistartion.config.cloud-config](machineregistration-reference.md#configcloud-config).
 In order to provide installation hooks they can be included as part of the [SeedImage.cloud-config](seedimage-reference.md#seedimagespec-reference), as they need to be present in the installation media.
+The only exception is `after-install-chroot` which can be provided as part of a [MachineRegistartion.config.cloud-config](machineregistration-reference.md#configcloud-config) because the hook runs in the deployed image chroot and by that time cloud-config is already installed into the system.
 :::

 ## Configuration syntax